msiemens/tinydb/docs/contribute.rst

 Philosophy of TinyDB
 ********************

 TinyDB aims to be simple and fun to use.
-Therefore two key values in development are simplicity and elegance.
-Sometimes these values contradict each other.
-In this case, try using as little magic as possible.
+Therefore two key values are simplicity and elegance of interfaces and code.
+These values will contradict each other from time to time.
+In these cases , try using as little magic as possible.
-In any case don't forget commenting code that isn't clear at first glance.
+In any case don't forget documenting code that isn't clear at first glance.

 Code Conventions
 ****************